zzlovethis/cursorBrain0427/README.md

 ## Synchronization with GitHub

 This repository is set up to automatically synchronize with GitHub.
-The script `sync.sh` has been created to help with this process.
+Both command-line and GitHub Desktop methods are supported.

 ### Using GitHub Desktop for Synchronization